 I have seen an angel standing with scales in his hands, weighing the thoughts and interest of the people of God, especially the young.
-In one scale were the thoughts and interest tending heaven-ward; in the other scale were the thoughts and interest tending to earth.
-And in this scale was thrown all the reading of story-books, thoughts of dress and show, vanity, pride, &c., &c.
-O what a solemn mo-The angels of God standing with scales, weighing the thoughts of the professed children of God: those who profess to be dead to the world and alive to God.
-The scale filled with thoughts of earth vanity and pride quickly went down, notwithstanding weight after weight rolled from the scale.
-The scale with the thoughts and attraction to heaven went quickly up as the other went down, and O how light was the scale.
+In one scale were the thoughts and interest tending Heaven-ward; in the other #14 scale were the thoughts and interest tending to earth.
+And in this scale was thrown $[#1,p]4$ all the reading of story -books, thoughts of dress and show, vanity, pride, &c., O, what a solemn moment.
+The angels of God &c. standing with scales, weighing the thoughts of the professed children of God; those who profess to be dead to the world and alive to God.
+The scale filled with thoughts of earth, vanity, and pride, quickly went down, notwithstanding weight after weight rolled from the scale.
+The scale with the thoughts and attractions to Heaven went quickly up as the other went down, and oh how light was the scale.
 I can relate this as I saw it, but never can I give the solemnity and vivid impression stamped upon my mind, as I saw the angel with the scales weighing the thoughts and interest of the people of God.
-Said the angel, "Can such enter heaven?
+Said the angel, "Can such enter Heaven?
 No, no, never.
 Tell them the hope they now possess is vain, and unless they speedily repent, and get salvation, they must perish."